Joint Embedding Variational Bayes: Latent variable model

 with corresponding negative log-likelihood (NLL) and gradient:

 The gradient norm \(\|\nabla_{\mathbf z}\ell_{\mathcal N}\|\) grows linearly with \(\|\mathbf z - \mathbf s\|\), leading to unbounded influence from large residuals.

 Since the Gaussian loss grows quadratically with \(\|\mathbf z - \mathbf s\|\), large deviations in high-dimensional spaces can dominate training dynamics.
 To mitigate this behaviour in a model-based manner, we instead adopt a heavy-tailed Student--\(t\) likelihood.
-The Student--\(t\) distribution has a bounded influence function~\citep{huber2009robust}, ensuring that large residuals continue to contribute to the objective without exerting unbounded influence on gradients or parameter estimates.
+The Student--\(t\) likelihood yields bounded influence in the corresponding NLL gradients~\citep{huber2009robust}, ensuring that large residuals continue to contribute to the objective without exerting unbounded influence on gradients or parameter estimates.
 This robustness arises from the probabilistic form of the likelihood itself, rather than from ad-hoc clipping or heuristic penalties.
 The resulting likelihood is given by~\citep{kotz2004multivariatet,bishop2006prml}:

 yielding NLL and gradient functions: